Tag: Truth Cartographer

 Conclusion

-The correction of the AI market is likely inevitable, but a 2000-style total collapse is structurally improbable.
-The “Vertical Containment” of 2025 makes sure the core of the digital economy is resilient.
+A correction in AI markets is likely.
+But a 2000‑style collapse is structurally improbable.
+The vertical containment of 2025 ensures the digital economy’s core is resilient.
 It is designed to survive the implosion of its own hype.

 • How Lenders Rehearse Blame Before Accountability